anssip/dispatch/README.md

 next:

+- Sidebar.js to connect to the AuthContainer.
+Renders a SidebarList with render props for each rendered list item: list item is either a Request or an AuthMethod.
+  - Sidebar passes selection etc. functions down to SidebarList
+- Selecting an auth method from the list renders OAuth2Form (to be renamed and refactored to AuthForm)

 ### OAuth2Form

+- refactor this to be tied to the selected auth method

 In OAuth 2.0, the term “grant type” refers to the way an application gets an access token.